artdevision/minestat/readme.md

 - find the line like this `$hook = "http://ethosdistro.com/get.php";`
 - edit it to match `$hook = "http://{your_app_domain}/api/pushstat"` where `{your_app_domain}` is your server domain or IP;

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Integration and Customisation

 I can provide services for the installation and customisation of the application to your needs for.
 Of course not free :) [artdevision@gmail.com](mailto:artdevision@gmail.com)